bastienjalbert/aptr/README.md

 --testname (-t)
   Specify a general test name.
 It will be displayed into the final report/log

+--forceupdate (-force)
+  Force pabot update by deleting current directory, and cloning again from git.
+By default APTR uses a custom pabot version directly from a pabot directory, at same location of .jar.

 --jenkins (-j)
   If you want to run test on jenkins you should indicate it.
 The output is formated specially for jenkins or for local execution.
 Please refer to jenkins section for more information.